-For information about specifying an alternative boot device or boot flags, refer to the boot command section in the AlphaServer 2000/2100 Firmware Reference Guide.
+For information about specifying an alternative boot device or boot flags, refer to the boot command in the AlphaServer 2000/2100 Firmware Reference Guide.

-Booting Microsoft Windows NT Software
+Booting Windows NT Software

-If you are booting Microsoft Windows NT, the Windows NT Boot menu (Example 1-1) should be displayed.
+If you are booting Windows NT, the Windows NT Boot menu (Example 1-1) should be displayed.

-Microsoft Windows NT boots automatically after the Boot menu is displayed for the specified countdown period.
+Windows NT will begin booting automatically after the Boot menu is displayed for the specified countdown period.

-Autobooting an Operating System
+Autobooting the Operating System

-If the system is set to autoboot, the operating system boots automatically after you power up the system, after you press the Reset button, or after recovery from a system crash.
+If the system is set to autoboot, the operating system will automatically boot after you power up the system, press the Reset button, or after recovery from a system crash.

-DEC OSF/1 or OpenVMS
+DEC OSF/1 or OpenVMS:

-- 1. Set the auto_action environment variable to either "boot" or "restart."
+- 1. Set the auto_action environment variable to either "boot" or "restart".
 For more information, refer to the set auto_action command in the AlphaServer 2000/2100 Firmware Reference Guide. - 2.
 Ensure that the default boot device has been set to the device from which you want the operating system to boot.
-Enter show bootdef_dev to see whether your default boot device has already been assigned.
-For information about setting the default boot device, refer to the set bootdef_dev command in the AlphaServer 2000/2100 Firmware Reference Guide. - 3.
-Enter the init command.
+(Enter show bootdef_dev to see whether your default boot device has already been assigned.)
+For information about setting the default boot device, refer to the set bootdef_dev command in the AlphaServer 2000/2100 Firmware Reference Guide.